The Portland Ballet is committed to fostering the future of ballet by building the next generation of dancers and audiences. TPB does this by:

 - Collaborating with and supporting other arts education institutions in our region.

 The arts play a major role in the social, physical and educational development of youth.
-For that reason, we help children develop not only as dancers, but also as people.
+For that reason, TPB helps children develop not only as dancers, but also as people.
 TPB builds self-confidence, maturity and self-discipline in its students.
+TPB is committed to fostering the ambitions of dancers from all socio-economic backgrounds and to remove any financial barrier that may come in between a student and their attendance in class or at a performance.
+TPB has never turned away a dancer or family due to financial circumstances.
 Whether or not individual dancers pursue a career in ballet, they graduate with the life skills to help them succeed.

 TPB alumni have become professional dancers at leading companies in the United States and abroad.
 For more information about the success of TPB alumni in the professional dance world, visit here.